 But no worries, we’ll do our best to develop this story into a tale with a happy ending.
 No magic or forbidden tricks — let’s simply expose some common data visualization mistakes made by BI developers and business analysts.
 This knowledge will arm you to the teeth and you’ll never fall for the bait of meaningless metrics or overloaded tables.

-Before we start bringing flawed dashboards to light, our BI Superhero is riding to the rescue to equip you with a short check list that’ll help to identify easy-to-read dashboard samples at a glance.
+Before we start bringing bad data visualization examples to light, our BI Superhero is riding to the rescue to equip you with a short check list that’ll help to identify easy-to-read dashboard samples at a glance.

 What happens if these rules are ignored?
 Let’s walk through basic functional and perception mistakes that might occur.
 Ready to disarm each of the far-from-ideal dashboard representatives?